CORONAVIRUS (COVID-19) – HOW IT SPREADS

 - Contact with contaminated surfaces.

-It may be impossible to know if a person or surface is infectious which is why personal hygiene – regular hand washing, covering coughs and sneezes, maintaining clean environments, social distancing and self-isolation is so important and can be effective in reducing transmission within the community.
+It may be impossible to know if a person or surface is infectious which is why personal hygiene and physical distancing is so important.
 See more below.

 PREVENTION – HOW TO PROTECT YOURSELF AGAINST CORONAVIRUS (COVID-19)